My hybrid Modular

-Digital music electronics offers fantastic possibilities, especially for controlling synthesizers.
-Digital sounds often lack some kind of sensual factor to me, which is why I prefer analog modules over digital in most cases.
-The feeling of playing with digital or analog sound creation is very different.
-Analog sound generators always show an 'individual characteristic' and a mixture of strengths and weaknesses - much like people - and the weaknesses can be extremely charming and decisive!
-They are what makes a character 'perfect'.
-With digital sound generators, even with digital emulations of analog devices, on the other hand, there are no weaknesses, only "weak points" - i.e. imperfections in the virtual image.
-Nevertheless, of course I use a lot of digital sound generation - perhaps rather in the background.
-Most of the digital stuff I do in MAX (Cycling74).
-However, using analog sound generators were the reason for the realization of my hybrid instrument.
+Digital music electronics offers fantastic possibilities, especially for the control of synthesizers.
+To me, digital sounds often lack a kind of sensual factor, which is why I usually prefer analog modules for sound generation.
+The feel of playing with digital or analog sound generation is very different.
+Analog sound generators always have their own “individual characteristics” and are a mixture of strengths and weaknesses—much like humans—and the weaknesses can be extremely charming and quite decisive!
+They are responsible for “completing” the character.
+With digital sound generators, even with digital emulations of analog devices, there are no weaknesses, only “weak spots” — these are incompletenesses in the virtual image.
+Nevertheless, I naturally use a lot of digital sound generation — perhaps a little more in the background.
+I mostly program the digital elements myself in MAX (Cycling74).
+However, the analog sound generators are the main reason for the realization of my hybrid instrument.

-In the upper area the two menus can be seen, which determine how the keyboard or "keybed" (RISE) is handled - on the left the trigger behavior and on the right the note priority.
+The upper section shows the two menus that determine how the keyboard or keybed (RISE) is handled—the trigger behavior on the left and the note priority on the right.

-In the center area the transmitted controller parameters can be seen, which are much more extensive on the RISE, an "MPE" controller, than on a regular MIDI keyboard.
-I use them in the analog domain as Gate (on/off), Pressure (aftertouch), Velocity, Slide (vertical "sliding" on the keys, or "keywaves" of the RISE) and OFF (release speed).
-Pressure, Velocity, Slide and Off have normal MIDI resolution 0-127 (7 bit).
-With "important" parameters I usually work with a finer 10 bit resolution (0-1023).
-The number behind Portamento defines the milliseconds (2 seconds = 2000 ms).
-The maximum length has no limitation.
-To the right is Coarse - it is the transposition in semitones - and Fine tuning (± 1 semitone).
-Next comes the MIDI receive channel and the Pitchbend range (max 48 semitones).
-The pitchbend is laid out in 14 bit, that is 16384 steps.
-There are two 7 bit strings as "MSB/LSB" (most significant byte / last significant byte), so on each of the 128 values of the first string there are 128 steps of the second string, so 128 x 128 = 16384 = 14 bit.
+The middle section displays the transmitted controller parameters, which are significantly more extensive on the RISE, an “MPE” controller, than on a normal MIDI keyboard.
+I use them in an analog context as gate (on/off), pressure (aftertouch), velocity, slide (vertical “sliding” on the keys, or “keywaves” of the RISE), and OFF (release speed).
+Pressure, velocity, slide, and off all have a normal MIDI resolution of 0-127 (7 bits).
+For “important” parameters, I usually work with a finer 10-bit resolution (0-1023).
+The number behind portamento defines the milliseconds (2 seconds = 2000 ms).
+There is no limit to the maximum length.
+On the right side is Coarse—this is the transposition in semitones—and Fine Tuning (± 1 semitone).
+This is followed by the MIDI receive channel and the pitch bend range (max.
+48 semitones).
+The pitch bend is designed in 14 bits, i.e. 16384 steps.
+There are two 7-bit strings as “MSB/LSB” (most significant bit/least significant bit).
+This means that for each of the 128 values (7 bits) of the first string, there are 128 steps (7 bits) of the second string, i.e. 128 x 128 = 16384 steps = 14 bits.

 Envelopes

-The next video shows the three envelopes (of the many) that are looped.
-Tip: The envelope on the top right is easiest to identify from minute 01.00, as it affects the pitch.
+The next video shows three (of the many) envelopes that are looped and determine the sound shaping and pitch.
+The envelope at the top right is easiest to identify from minute 01:00 onwards, as it affects the pitch progression.

-It should be apparent at this point that I could actually remove the "Quad Function Generator Model 281" (or in another format the "Envelope Generator") from the instrument, because the MAX envelopes are not only arbitrarily duplicable, but also quite decisively more complex.
-In the video the envelope is AADSR (2x Attack!) with changeable levels instead of the simple AD "function curve" of the Model 281.
-The 281 can also do "a kind of" ADSR, if 2 channels are connected together - in that case, however, only 2 instead of 4 envelopes.
-Thus, no comparison!
+At this point, it should be apparent why I have removed the “Quad Function Generator Model 281” (or, in another format, the “Envelope Generator”) from the instrument, as the MAX envelopes can not only be duplicated at will, but are also significantly more complex.
+The video shows the AADSR envelope (2x attack!) with variable levels instead of the simple AD “function curve” of the Model 281.
+The 281 can also be used as a “kind of” ADSR when two channels are connected together – but then there are only two envelopes instead of four.
+Thus: no comparison!

 Serge Envelopes